anshusinha26/Programming-Languages/README.md

 - `PROMISED_DOWN`: Stores the promised download speed.
 - `PROMISED_UP`: Stores the promised upload speed.

-# 🌐 Web development with Flask
+# Web development With Flask

 This is a simple "Hello, World!" application built using the Flask framework.
 It demonstrates the basic structure of a Flask application and how to create a route and a view function.